Home Search News

 and sponsored by The Wellness Community-Southwest Florida

 Since 1996 --- when I first located others with Carcinoid --- I have answered every email sent to me, although some replies were delayed longer than I liked.
 I am NO longer able to reply to all e-mails due to the volume and other things going on in my life (all good).
 I do love hearing from others, but an unable to reply to all individually.
-This web site was 10 years old on April 27, 2007, and my plan is to keep it updated for many many years to come.
+This web site was 15 years old on April 27, 2012, and my plan is to keep it updated for many years to come.

 Since my husband "retired" I am away from my computer for days, and sometimes, weeks at a time.
 Yes, there is wireless internet and we have tried that a number of places.
 But, if I deal with email when we are away from home then it is not a "restful vacation" for me.